vmware-archive/cbapi/server_apis/README.md

 ```
 Notes:

-* The Carbon Black Alliance client can be configured to delete binary store files from the Carbon Black server after uploading to the Alliance Server.
+* The Carbon Black Server can be configured to delete binary store files from the Carbon Black server after uploading to the Alliance Server.
 These files are still retrievable via the Carbon Black API, although there may be bandwidth or transfer time concerns.
+See the `AllianceClientNoDeleteOnUpload` configuration option in `cb.conf`.
+* The Carbon Black Server can be configured to automatically delete binary store files from the Carbon Black server due to disk space constraints.
+See the `KeepAllModuleFiles` configuration option in `cb.conf`.

 #### Raw Endpoint Events